 The efficient solution is to link health management with talent management, remove the root causes of endless symptom relieves and empower individuals to participate in personal health management and utilize health resources wisely.
 Individuals can get well quickly, including the same day, with the minimum re-occurrence like the cases above.
 Businesses can optimize productivity and minimize absenteeism and healthcare costs.
 In addition, both can anticipate development needs, including health needs in coming challenges, make wise investments, and take early action.
 Solving problems around healthcare alone is inefficient.
 Unlike health insurance companies, businesses do not have the conflict of interests in paying for personal development.

-It is time to look at the big picture, think differently and target issues with the right tools.
+It is time to look at the big picture, think differently, empower yourself with the right tools, and target issues efficiently.
 By doing so, we can not only cut down healthcare costs but also improve healthcare quality and productivity at the same time and help more businesses become an employer of choice.

 About the Author